Board Of Directors

 Terry VunCannon: Owner of VunCannon Music, a full service entertainment agency that books bands, DJ's, & solo acts for events.
 VunCannon Music was started in 1989.
 Terry plays guitar & lap steel in the band Lawyers, Guns & Money, does PA & production work as well as run the agency.
 VunCannon Music has been a member of the Asheboro Chamber since 1990.
 Terry has been on the NC Zoo Friends of the Zoo Board for 15 years, & also has been on the American Cancer Society Relay For Life Board for 14 years.

 Bobby Kelly: Has been in the music industry in various capacities for over 40 years.
 Occupations have included Recording Studio Engineer, Concert Sound Engineer, Audio Consultant-Designer, Music Store Manager & Professional Bassist.
-Bobby is presently employed by TechRep Marketing (Nashville-Cleveland) as a Pro Audio Manufacturer's Representative & Clinician.
-Bobby is also an Advisory Board member for GTCC's School of Music Technology.
+Bobby has recently retired from TechRep Marketing (Nashville-Cleveland) as a Pro Audio Manufacturer's Representative & Clinician.

 Chris Roulhac: Creator and host of the North Carolina Show on WQFS radio 90.9fm (webstreaming: http://www.guilford.edu/wqfs/stream.php) will be celebrating it's 12th year on the air.
 Chris' radio program showcases North Carolina musicians and their music.
-Chris is also Vice President of the Piedmont Blues Preservation Society, and has been an influential force behind many fundraising benefits in the Triad for musicians and worldwide disaster relief over the years.
+Chris previously served as Vice President of the Piedmont Blues Preservation Society, and has been an influential force behind many fundraising benefits in the Triad for musicians and worldwide disaster relief over the years.